NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 #### Sampling trap

 These are the data attributed to a single trap catch.
-The locationIDs are not very human-readable, but we can extract the trap name from the “locationRemarks” column.
+The locationIDs (UUIDs) are not very human-readable, but we can extract the original trap name from the “locationRemarks” column.

 ``` r
 sampling_trap <- sampling_trap_raw %>%